 "But, James!"
 I hear you exclaim.
 "You've talked a lot about traditional music and drinking songs, but the title is 'Pub Songs.'
 What's up with that?"

-Well, dear brutes, they're one in the same.
+Well, dear brutes, they're one and the same.
 Traditional folk music is very much fair play at Irish pubs and Scottish dances and English public houses.
 Drinking songs are pub songs that are typically faster, but not always.
-Who hasn't sipped their stout or whiskey while listening to heart wrenching versions of "Song for Ireland" or "Auld Lang Syne?"
+Who hasn't sipped their stout or whiskey while listening to heart-wrenching versions of "Song for Ireland" or "Auld Lang Syne"?

 Not just "slainte," but "slainte mhaith!"